This page provides information on the Electric Forecourt® in Markham Vale.

 GRIDSERVE Markham Vale

 GRIDSERVE Sustainable Energy Ltd. plan to build and operate an Electric Forecourt® in Markham Vale.
 It’s located to the west of Enterprise way, opposite the existing Markham Vale Services at Duckmanton, Chesterfield, S44 5FD.
+Planning agreed and being finalised, construction due to start later this year, with opening targeted for the second half of 2024.

 The proposal will provide a new world-class facility for medium and high power electric vehicle charging, powered by 100% renewable energy.
 It will help the UK’s transition to electric vehicles, reduce carbon emissions and improve air quality.
 It will also create new jobs and put Markham Vale and the wider Chesterfield area on the map for new green technologies.